twoentartian/tydi-lang-spoofax/tydi-lang.md

 ### Const data operation across types

 Tydi-lang also provides limited auto conversion between different const data types.
-For example, appending an integer or bool at the end of a string is possible.
+For example, appending an integer or bool to a string is possible.

 ```cpp
 const str0 = " hello ";